 Jaipur, in Rajasthan, is the hub for gemstone polishing in India.
 If you feel confident in your ability to buy gemstones and want to take a chance, head to Gopal Ji Ka Rasta, the famous gem street in Johari Bazaar in the Old City.
 Merchants are notorious for selling colored glass as gems there though.

 Otherwise, try Birla Enterprises/Om Birla Shree at 44 Narsingh Temple, Gangori Bazaar.
 Chameliwala Market on M.I.
-Road is another well known place for gemstones in Jaipur.
+Road is another well-known place for gemstones (and silver) in Jaipur.

 For something special, most tourists feel more comfortable shopping at the Gem Palace on M.I.
 Road.
-It's among the most reputable places to shop for jewelry in Jaipur, and has been in existence for eight generations.
+It has been in business since 1852 and is among the most reputable places to buy jewelry in Jaipur.
+Amrapali is another luxury option and has its flagship store on M.I.
+Road too.